appacademy/may-21-module-3-notes/week-07/day-03/06-media-query-project/README.md

 * Two columns, image on left with description on right (like second)

 It seems like the largest width that looks good for the first option is around 600 pixels.
-Then every 300 pixels seems like a good cut over to go to the next layout configuration.
+Then every 300 pixels seems like a good cut-over to go to the next layout configuration.

 To help you visualize this goal, here are some mockups.